 - Offers an open telephony platform that supports integrations and partnerships with conferencing and collaboration applications from disparate vendors.
 Vendor solutions should focus on managing voice across wired and wireless endpoints.

 - Enables system integration with and support for competitive UC products to complement and supplement their telephony solutions.
 Over time, enterprises will need a global capability to support knowledge worker groups in diverse geographies.

 - Provides a scalable hosted alternative that supports capabilities for service providers to offer communications-as-a-service solutions.

-- Includes established network and system management tools that leverage the efficiencies and opportunities for cost savings afforded by IP technology, such as managing voice and data communications through a common Web-based user interface; remote provisioning of new extension users; and performing moves, adds and changes without the need to deploy technicians.
+- Includes established network and system management tools that leverage the efficiencies and opportunities for cost savings afforded by IP technology, such as managing voice and data communications through a common Web-based UI; remote provisioning of new extension users; and performing moves, adds and changes without relying on technicians.

-- Feedback derived from Gartner inquiries, which amounts to more than 900 end-user client discussions per year
+- Feedback from Gartner inquiries, which amounts to more than 900 end-user client discussions per year

-- More than 100 face-to-face meetings with clients
+- More than 100 face-to-face meetings with Gartner clients

 - Vendor responses to detailed questionnaires specific to this Magic Quadrant research

 - Periodic vendor briefings during a 12-month interval